UnicoLab/keras-model-registry/docs/tutorials/model-building.md

 # 🏗️ Model Building Tutorial

-Learn how to build sophisticated tabular models using KMR layers.
+Learn how to build sophisticated tabular models using KerasFactory layers.
 This tutorial covers advanced architectures, design patterns, and optimization techniques.

 ## 📋 Table of Contents